Massive winter storm threatens holiday travel for millions of Americans

 As the storm moves over the Great Lakes, a weather phenomenon known as a bomb cyclone is expected to develop due to "the abrupt deepening of this low pressure system," the National Weather Service said.
 In its wake, the cyclone could spawn snowfalls of a half inch an hour and winds of more than 50 mph (80 kph) in the Upper Midwest and interior Northeast, the weather service said.

-"This will lead to dangerous, to at times impossible, land and air travel leading up to the holiday weekend," the agency said on its website.
-Tree damage and power outages seemed likely as well, it said.
+Power outages were likely, and the storm was expected to make travel by land or air dangerous or impossible at times.

+"It's dangerous and threatening," President Joe Biden said at the White House, urging Americans with travel plans to not delay and to set off on Thursday.
+"This is not like a snow day, when you were a kid, this is serious stuff."

-More than half of the Lower 48 states, from Washington state to Florida, are under winter weather alerts, including wind chill advisories affecting about 135 million people, said Ashton Robinson Cook, a meteorologist at the weather service's Weather Prediction Center.
+More than half of the Lower 48 states, from Washington state to Florida, are under winter weather alerts, including wind chill advisories affecting about 135 million people, said Ashton Robinson Cook, a meteorologist at the weather service.

+Parts of the Mid-Atlantic and Plains could see Christmas Day weather that is near the coldest on record, though record lows will not be as widespread as the storm, according to the weather service.

+Philadelphia could see temperatures fall to 15 degrees Fahrenheit (minus 9 Celsius) on Sunday, near a previous low from 1943, while Sioux City, Iowa, could end up at minus 14F (minus 26C), surpassing a record from the 1980s.

 The American Automobile Association (AAA) estimates 112.7 million people plan to travel 50 miles (80 km) or more from home between Dec.
 23 and Jan.
 2, an increase of 3.6 million people over last year and closing in on pre-pandemic numbers.